Skip to main content

 • Prepare for demos by soliciting topics in advance and setting up the virtual and physical rooms accordingly.

-How To Run A Sprint Review For Digital Projects
+How To Run A Sprint Review Meeting

 Although you’re free to structure sprint reviews any way you want, there are good and not-so-good approaches.
 Here are some steps for running sprint reviews that most people following the Scrum method have found useful: